vmathur/nfttown/README.md

 # NFT Town

-- create zones
-- map selectedZone to an index
-- dynamically render the zone
+- animate the pond
-- render the relevant citizens
+- render the citizens in the corresponding zone

 ## How to play
 1. Connect your wallet and mint a new citizen NFT to get started.
 NFT Town is limited to 4 citizens at a time